 - If you have an acceptable reason for falling short of SAP requirements, you might be able to appeal the loss of your financial aid.
 The appeal needs to be specific and include proof that the situation really did impact your grades.

-- If you need some gap funding to make up for the temporary loss of financial aid, private scholarships and/or private student loans might help you pay for the semester until you’re eligible for financial aid again.
+- If you need funding to make up for the temporary loss of financial aid, private scholarships and/or private student loans might help you pay for the semester until you’re eligible for financial aid again.